Created Equal 2021: Stretching Toward Freedom

 MEET OUR PANEL

 Althemese Barnes founded the John G. Riley Museum in 1996.
 A year later, she established the Florida African American Heritage Preservation Network, a statewide professional museum association that serves as a resource in preserving Florida’s African American culture.
-Ms. Barnes has served as its director in the years since.
-She is a member of the National Board-Institute of Museum and Library Services, the National Association of African American Museums, and the National Trust for Historic Preservation, in addition to other memberships.
-Ms. Barnes is responsible for over 23 historical publications such as books, documentaries, a short film based on research conducted by graduate-level interns, subject experts, and personal oral history interviews.
+Ms. Barnes has served as its director since its inception.
+She is a member of the National Board-Institute of Museum and Library Services, the National Association of African American Museums, and the National Trust for Historic Preservation, among other memberships.
+Ms. Barnes is responsible for over 23 historical publications, including books, documentaries, and a short film based on research conducted by graduate-level interns, subject experts, and personal oral history interviews.

 READ LESS

-We’re looking for ideas that help create a dynamic, vibrant civic center, where residents from all backgrounds exchange ideas and engage with neighbors in creating a stronger civic capacity that transforms our hometown.
-You could be awarded $500 to help fuel your idea.
+We’re looking for ideas that help create a dynamic, social civic connectedness – where residents from all backgrounds exchange ideas and engage with neighbors.